LibreWeb/Documentation/content/project/contribute/_index.md

 ## Code

-For code contribution check-out the [LibreWeb Browser repository](https://gitlab.melroy.org/libreweb/browser) on GitLab.
+For code contribution visit the [LibreWeb Browser repository](https://gitlab.melroy.org/libreweb/browser) on GitLab.
+You'll need an account in order to contribute.

-You are able to fork/clone the git archive yourself, and create merge requests.
+Once you have an account, you will be to [fork the GitLab LibreWeb Browser](https://gitlab.melroy.org/libreweb/browser/-/forks/new) project and `git clone`  the project on your computer.
+As well as creating a new [Merge Request](https://gitlab.melroy.org/libreweb/browser/-/merge_requests) in GitLab of your changes.

+Depending on your change, some knowledge of C++, GTK or IPFS is required.

 ## Documentation

-You are reading the documentation page currently, every page can be edited.
+You are reading the documentation page currently, the content source of every page can be found the [LibreWeb Docs project](https://gitlab.melroy.org/libreweb/docs-website/-/tree/master/content) on GitLab.
-Notice the "<i class="fas fa-code-branch"></i> Edit this page" in the right-top corner on each page, allowing you to easily edit the page.

-You can create an [issue on the documentation repository](https://gitlab.melroy.org/libreweb/docs-website/-/issues) or create your own [merge requests](https://gitlab.melroy.org/libreweb/docs-website/-/merge_requests).
+You can [create an issue](https://gitlab.melroy.org/libreweb/docs-website/-/issues) in the Docs project.
+Or make your own proposals by clicking "<i class="fas fa-code-branch"></i> Edit this page" link and create your own changes via a [Merge Request](https://gitlab.melroy.org/libreweb/docs-website/-/merge_requests) in GitLab.

+See also the how-to: [How to contribute to LibreWeb Documention](http://localhost:1313/how-tos/#how-to-contribute-to-libreweb-documentation).

 ## Community